Singular homology of roots of unity

 \begin{proof} By \cref{lemma:finite_cover_whose_image_is_contained_in_covering_system}, there exists a finite open cover $\mathcal{V}$ of $|\Delta^n|$ such that for all $U\in \mathcal{U}$, there exists a $V\in \mathcal{V}$ such that $\sigma(V)\subset U$.
 Let $\delta >0$ be the Lebesgue number of this open cover, i.e., $\delta$ is such that every subset of $|\Delta^n|$ with diameter less than $\delta$ is contained in an element of the open cover $\mathcal{V}$.
 The simplices of $S^k_n$ are obtained by an application of $\sigma$ to $S^k_n[e_0,\dots, e_n]$.
 By \cref{lemma:diameter_of_iterated_barycentric_subdivision}, the diameter of these simplices is at most $(\frac{n}{n+1})^kd(e_0,\dots, e_n)$.
 This number will eventually be smaller than $\delta$ for $k$ large enough, and thus guaranteeing the statement of the lemma. \end{proof}

-Almost all of the arguments are borrowed from the proof of \cite[Proposition 2.21]{MR1867354}.
-In the last step a standard argument that works for topological spaces and that relies on the Lebesgue number of an open cover will have to be adapted to closure spaces and thus the proof is not entirely trivial.
+We now prove that the chain groups $C_n(X)$ and $C^{\mathcal{U}}_n(X)$ are chain homotopy equivalent.
+Almost all of the arguments are borrowed from the proof of \cite[Proposition 2.21]{MR1867354} for the case of topological spaces and it is \cref{lemma:lebesgue_number_for_small_simplices} that allows us to extend them to all closure spaces.

 \begin{proposition} The inclusion map $\iota:C_n^{\mathcal{U}}(X)\to C_n(X)$ is a chain homotopy equivalence.
 Hence $\iota$ induces isomorphisms $H_n^{\mathcal{U}}(X)\approx H_n(X)$ for all $n\in \mathbb{Z}$. \end{proposition}